Apply to Become a COFSAC Member

 Our council seeks to gather and lift diverse and representative voices from across the Colorado food system to help craft recommendations and guidance for food systems-related policy and state initiatives.

 There are two primary ways to contribute to the work of COFSAC.
-Individuals with experience or expertise aligned with designated council seats are appointed by the governor to three year terms beginning August 31st of every year (with staggered terms).
+Individuals with experience or expertise aligned with designated council seats are appointed by the governor to three year terms.
 Council also has the authority to engage and appoint interested stakeholders in committee and working group efforts.

 How to apply for appointment to council: